Aggregate Demand Shocks: Strategizing Economic Response to Demand Dynamics

 So, how can policymakers respond to aggregate demand shocks to mitigate their negative effects and stabilize the economy?
 Let's explore some strategies that can be implemented in response to demand dynamics.

 In Canada, the Bank of Canada plays a crucial role in implementing monetary policy to manage aggregate demand shocks.
-For instance, during the 2008 crisis, the Bank of Canada lowered interest rates to historic lows to support economic growth and stabilize the financial system.
+For instance, during the 2008 financial crisis, the Bank of Canada lowered interest rates to historic lows to support economic growth and stabilize the financial system.

 Another tool that policymakers can use to address aggregate demand shocks is fiscal policy.
 This involves government spending and taxation policies to influence aggregate demand in the economy.
 During times of negative demand shocks, governments can increase spending on infrastructure projects or provide tax cuts to stimulate economic activity.